 - 1. Wind and Solar Power: Utilizing wind-assisted propulsion and solar panels can reduce fuel consumption.
-Ships equipped with these technologies can harness natural energy during voyages, contributing to lower emissions [4]. - 2.
+Ships equipped with these technologies can harness natural energy during voyages, contributing to lower emissions [4].
+Wind-assisted propulsion can reduce energy consumption.
+Wind-propulsion, i.e., introducing actual sailing ships, however, will require substantial changes in logistics since the time of arrival in port cannot be scheduled as easily and as reliably as with motorships. - 2.
 Onshore Power Supply: Also known as cold ironing, this technology allows ships to plug into the electrical grid while docked, reducing the need to run auxiliary engines and thereby cutting emissions [5].